dimitri-edel/dte-workout-app/README.md

 | [Open Template in Browser](https://github.com/dimitri-edel/dte-workout-app/blob/main/exercise/templates/create_exercise.html) | [User Story](#defining-a-new-exercise) | [Table of Contents](#table-of-contents) |

 #### Authentication check
 The view contains a check for authentication in its get method.
-If a user is not logged in they will be redirected to the home page.
+If a user is not logged in they will be redirected to the login page.

 #### Testing
 I have created a few exercises and they were correctly committed to the database.
 The validation also works and will not let me submit the form unless it has the required fields.
 The validation messages appear as expected.